devbotas/yet-another-homie-implementation/README.md

 - ```$datatype=float```, ```$unit="%"```
 - ```$datatype=integer```, ```$unit="%"```

-So because of that, support for ```percent``` data type was dropped, because the same can be achieved using casual number data types.
+So, support for ```percent``` data type was dropped, because the same can be achieved using casual number data types.

 Support for ```boolean``` was dropped because it is just a subset of ```enum``` data type with possible values being ```true``` and ```false```.
 Also, usage of ```boolean``` type feels very unnatural.
 Homie IOT Convention is quite a humanly one, but humans do not speak in ```true``` and ```false```.
 If there's a question "is the light switch turned on?", nobody answers "false"; natural answers would be "no", "nope", "it is not" and similar.